Mayo Innovation Scholars Program

 Each student participant completes a program evaluation and receives a stipend of $1,000.
 Project team leaders submit expenses and receive reimbursement.

 You can apply online using the application button on the right of this page.
+You must provide a resume and brief cover letter to be considered.

 Your cover letter should address: